lbianchini/JavaEE-REST/README.md

 # JavaEE-REST
-Example of a Back-End application using JavaEE and WebServices RESTful
+Example of a Back-End application using JavaEE and WebServices RESTful.